.png)

 I/DD Specific Resources:

-- Advocacy Toolkit and the Medicaid Resource Center from our national trade association, the American Network of Community Options and Resources (ANCOR), provides essential guidance on advocating for I/DD
+- Advocacy Toolkit: Offers tools and guidance from our national trade association, the American Network of Community Options and Resources (ANCOR), for effective I/DD advocacy.

 - Policy Priorities Learn more about the latest policy priorities we support from our state trade association Iowa Association of Community Providers (IACP)